-AB 86 codified COVID-19 reporting and public health requirements for public and private schools, providing clear direction on how positive test results should be handled locally.
-The Safe Schools for All Team provides a broad range of training, resources, and information to access local support with contact tracing.
-The CDPH Virtual Training Academy provides a regular, two-day webinar training for local LEA "school liaisons" that are identified by their local school as lead for contact tracing and collaboration with their local health department (LHD) contact tracing team.
+Mitigation strategy SEA response Contact tracing in AB 86 codified COVID-19 reporting and public health combination with requirements for public and private schools, providing clear isolation and direction on how positive test results should be handled locally. quarantine, in The Safe Schools for All Team provides a broad range of collaboration with the training, resources, and information to access local support with State, local, contact tracing.
+The CDPH Virtual Training Academy provides a territorial, or Tribal regular, two-day webinar training for local LEA "school liaisons" health departments that are identified by their local school as lead for contact tracing and collaboration with their local health department (LHD) contact tracing team.
 LEA school liaisons have access to the "School Liaison Toolkit" (English and Spanish version), developed by CDPH, that provides background information on their role, a decision-tree, key terms information, and a communications tool to track and utilize important contacts and communication chains between their school, LHD, and CDPH.
-Additionally, the Virtual Training Academy conducted a onehour webinar entitled "Exposure Management in Schools" with SMEs from the CDPH Contact Tracing Team as well as panelists that presented and answered questions around outbreak management.
+Additionally, the Virtual Training Academy conducted a one- hour webinar entitled "Exposure Management in Schools" with SMEs from the CDPH Contact Tracing Team as well as panelists that presented and answered questions around outbreak management.
 This webinar is recorded and posted on the School Hub.
 The Safe Schools for All technical assistance portal is another tool that school administrators can use to submit contact tracing questions to CDPH SMEs.
 Additionally, CDPH is conducting a coordinated effort with outbreak management staff in order to offer regular "Town Hall" meetings for school administrators to join and learn about best practices, peer sharing, and the ability to "ask the experts" for the purposes of having an open dialogue and way to continually improve contact tracing and outbreak management efforts across all LEAs.
 LEAs also have the opportunity to attend a weekly, interactive webinar with the Safe Schools for All Team Lead, Dr. Naomi Bardach, where LHD School Specialists and their contact team staff can receive current information and ask questions in real time.